-Cue Biopharma, Inc., a clinical-stage biopharmaceutical company, is engineering a novel class of injectable biologics to selectively engage and modulate targeted T cells within the body to transform the treatment of cancer, infectious diseases and autoimmune diseases.
+Cue Biopharma, Inc., a clinical-stage biopharmaceutical company, is engineering a novel class of injectable biologics to selectively engage and modulate targeted T cells within the body to transform the treatment of cancer and autoimmune diseases.
 Cue Biopharma is a high growth company and is listed on NASDAQ (CUE).
 The company is located in Cambridge, Massachusetts in the heart of the life sciences corridor.

 Cue Biopharma is building a world-class team of highly motivated, dedicated scientists to help us advance our research and development programs.
 The company culture is fast-paced and committed to scientific excellence, innovation, and teamwork.

 We are looking for a motivated Contract Associate Scientist to join our Translational Immunology/Immuno-Oncology group to provide key mechanistic, pre-clinical and translational support for Cue Biopharma’s growing pipeline.
 The Contract Associate Scientist will be part of the company’s TCR Core, a team dedicated to generating and performing key studies with T Cell Receptors – TCR-transduced human cell lines and primary human T cells.
 This is a temporary contract position that could last up to six (6) months.

 - Planning, executing and analyzing in vitro/ex vivo studies using primary human immune cells (from healthy donors and patients).

 - Isolation, lentiviral transduction and culture of primary human and non-human PBMCs and immune cell subsets.

 - Expansion, selection and long-term maintenance of T cell clones/lines.